Looking into the Gaps IV

 The central motif of the Lviv part of the project, presented at Jam Factory Art Center, is the theme of loneliness and the relationship between the “I” and the “we” as shaped by the experience of war.

-“The history of Ukrainian art is a torn history and, at the same time, a history of gaps.
-Interrupted narratives, destroyed works, repressed authors, loud silence, rewriting the past according to the new dominant ideology, tragedies of conformism and the virtuosity of self-justification, breaking oneself over the knee, changing sides in the middle of an argument, changing names halfway through, dissociative identity.
-Or martyrdom through self-immolation, followed by turning ashes into bronze.
+The history of Ukrainian art is a torn history and, at the same time, a history of gaps.
+Interrupted narratives, destroyed works, repressed authors, loud silence, rewriting the past according to the new dominant ideology, tragedies of conformism and virtuosity of self-justification, breaking oneself over the knee, changing sides in the middle of an argument, changing names halfway through, dissociative identity.
+Or martyrdom through self-immolation, followed by turning the ashes into bronze.
 And bronze is known to steal the meaning from ashes every time.
-Is it possible to wander through a landscape of catastrophe?
-Are there flâneurs on blood-soaked lands?
-This exhibition answers in the affirmative,” says Nikita Kadan.
+Is it possible to wander the landscape of catastrophe?
+Are there flankers in the bloody lands?
+The answer to this exhibition is affirmative,says Nikita Kadan.

 The curator shares that work on the fourth exhibition began with reflections on the fate of the categories of “we” and “I” in wartime.
 Self-restraint and external restrictions, self-censorship, mutual surveillance — these are the themes from which cracks spread and around which the social fabric tears.
 During the preparation of the exhibition, the theme of loneliness gradually crystallized in a world where a new normality, entirely permeated by war, has taken shape.
 These reflections led to a whole range of lonelinesses: from loneliness within a constantly rewritten history to loneliness within a social contract that is continuously betrayed.
 As well as loneliness between the history of art and the hysteria of artistic life.
 And, returning to the beginning — about “us,” about that indissoluble residue of unity without which everything will be lost.